espressif/vscode-esp-idf-extension/README.md

 > **NOTE:** Please note that this extension **only [supports](https://github.com/espressif/esp-idf/blob/master/SUPPORT_POLICY.md)** the release versions of ESP-IDF, you can still use the extension on `master` branch or some other branch, but certain feature might not properly work.

-> **NOTE:** If you are using Windows Subsystem for Linux (WSL) 2, please take a look at the additional requirements in [WSL Documentation](./docs/WSL.md) needed in the WSL distribution.
+> **NOTE:** If you are using Windows Subsystem for Linux (WSL) 2, please take a look at the [WSL tutorial](docs/tutorial/wsl.md) for an step by step instruction or check the requirements in [WSL Documentation](./docs/WSL.md) needed in the WSL distribution.

 - (OPTIONAL) Press <kbd>F1</kbd> and type **ESP-IDF: Select where to save configuration settings**, which can be User settings, Workspace settings or workspace folder settings.

   > **NOTE:** Please take a look at [Working with multiple projects](./docs/MULTI_PROJECTS.md) for more information.
 Default is User settings.

-- On the first time using the extension, press <kbd>F1</kbd> and type **ESP-IDF: Configure ESP-IDF extension** to open the extension configuration wizard.
+- On the first time using the extension, press <kbd>F1</kbd> to show the Visual Studio Code Command Palette and type **ESP-IDF: Configure ESP-IDF extension** to open the extension configuration wizard.
 This will install ESP-IDF, ESP-IDF tools, create a virtual python environment with ESP-IDF and this extension python packages and configure the extension settings with these values. **NOTE: Make sure that there is no spaces in any configured path since [ESP-IDF build system doesn't support spaces yet.](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html#start-a-project)**.

   > **NOTE:** Please take a look at [SETUP](./docs/SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial for details about extension setup and configuration.